-3.4.1 School staff play a particularly important role because they are in a position to identify concerns early in order to provide help for children.
-All staff in Cardinal Newman;

-- Have a responsibility to provide a safe environment, where children can learn; - Will be able to identify indicators of abuse, exploitation or neglect; with an awareness of safeguarding issues that put children at risk of harm and behaviours associated with these risks; - Should know what to do if a child tells them that he/she is being abused, exploited or neglected but that children may not feel ready or know how to tell someone that they are being abuse, exploited or neglected and/or recognise their experience as harmful; - Will be aware of indictors of child-on-child abuse and procedures to deal with this; - All staff, but especially the DSL and deputies, will also consider whether children are at risk of abuse or exploitation in situations outside their families; - Will be made aware of; the safeguarding and child protection policy; Cardinal Newman behaviour policy; the staff behaviour policy; information about the safeguarding response to children missing in education; the role of the designated safeguarding lead and systems in Cardinal Newman that support safeguarding and child protection; - Will be provided with a copy of Part 1/Annex A of Keeping Children Safe in Education (September 2022) annually and receive annually updated training on their safeguarding roles and responsibilities; - Will receive regularly updated safeguarding and child protection training including online safety; - Will receive safeguarding updates throughout the year as part of continuous professional development; - Should be able to contribute to the development of safeguarding policy and practice; - Will be made aware of the early help assessment process and understand their role in it: - Should be prepared to identify children who may benefit from early help and will discuss early help requirements with the safeguarding lead in the first instance; - May be required to support social workers and other agencies following a referral; - Will be made aware of the process for making referrals to Children's Services (though the MASH), understand statutory assessments and the role that they may be expected to play in such assessments; - Should be prepared to make referrals to the MASH if they have concerns about a child's welfare and understand the role that they may be expected to play in such assessments; - Understands the referral process to the (LADO) and the role they play should they have concerns or allegations are made against any member of staff; - Should always seek advice from the Designated Safeguarding Lead if they are unsure; and
+- 3.5.1 School staff play a particularly important role because they are in a position to identify concerns early in order to provide help for children.
+All staff at Cardinal Newman Catholic School; - Have a responsibility to provide a safe environment, where children can learn; - Will be able to identify indicators of abuse, exploitation or neglect; with an awareness of safeguarding issues that put children at risk of harm and behaviours associated with these risks; - Should know what to do if a child tells them that he/she is being abused, exploited or neglected but that children may not feel ready or know how to tell someone that they are being abuse, exploited or neglected and/or recognise their experience as harmful; - Will be aware of indictors of child-on-child abuse and procedures to deal with this; - All staff, but especially the DSL and deputies, will also consider whether children are at risk of abuse or exploitation in situations outside their families; - Will be made aware of; the safeguarding and child protection policy; the school behaviour policy; the staff behaviour policy; information about the safeguarding response to children missing in education; the role of the designated safeguarding lead and systems in the school that support safeguarding and child protection; - Will be provided with a copy of Part 1/Annex A of Keeping Children Safe in Education (September 2023) annually and receive annually updated training on their safeguarding roles and responsibilities; - Will receive regularly updated safeguarding and child protection training including online safety; - Will receive safeguarding updates throughout the year as part of continuous professional development; - Should be able to contribute to the development of safeguarding policy and practice; - Will be made aware of the early help assessment process and understand their role in it; - Should be prepared to identify children who may benefit from early help and will discuss early help requirements with the safeguarding lead in the first instance: - May be required to support social workers and other agencies following a referral;

-• All teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012).
+- Will be made aware of the process for making referrals to Children's Services (though the MASH), understand statutory assessments and the role that they may be expected to play in such assessments; - Should be prepared to make referrals to the MASH if they have concerns about a child's welfare and understand the role that they may be expected to play in such assessments; - Understands the referral process to the (LADO) and the role they play should they have concerns or allegations are made against any member of staff; - Should always seek advice from the Designated Safeguarding Lead if they are unsure; and - All teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012).

-3.5 Multi-Agency Working
+3.6 Multi-Agency Working

-- 3.5.1 Cardinal Newman is committed to multi-agency working and operates under Working Together to Safeguard Children (2018) and local safeguarding arrangements. - 3.5.2 Cardinal Newman will work with Children's Services the Police, Health services, local Early Help practitioners and other relevant agencies to promote the welfare of children and protect them from harm. - 3.5.3 We work closely with our local Family Hub to ensure children receive appropriate, co-ordinated Early Help Assessments.
-Pathways Family Hub: Radford Primary School, Lawrence Saunders Road, Radford, Coventry, CV6 1HD, 024 7678 8444 - 3.5.4 The Coventry Safeguarding Children Partnership (CSCP) have designated that schools and colleges are a named 'relevant agency'.
-As such, Cardinal Newman is under a statutory duty to co-operate with published CSCP arrangements.
+- 3.6.1 The school is committed to multi-agency working and operates under Working Together to Safeguard Children (2018) and local safeguarding arrangements. - 3.6.2 The school will work with Children's Services the Police, Health services, local Early Help practitioners and other relevant agencies to promote the welfare of children and protect them from harm. - 3.6.3 We work closely with our local Family Hub to ensure children receive appropriate, coordinated Early Help Assessments Pathways Family Hub: Radford Primary School, Lawrence Saunders Road, Radford, Coventry, CV6 1HD, 02476978130. - 3.6.4 The Coventry Safeguarding Children Partnership (CSCP) have designated that schools and colleges are a named 'relevant agency'.
+As such, the school is under a statutory duty to cooperate with published CSCP arrangements.